librecmscom/yii2-user/README.md

 ## License

-Yii2-user is released under the MIT License.
+This is released under the MIT License.
 See the bundled [LICENSE.md](LICENSE.md) for details.